If you can master the art of timing, then you’ll be a champ in the bedroom!

-For starters let’s have a general overview of what exactly premature ejaculation is and how one can combat is often an annoying situation…
+For starters let’s have a general overview of what exactly premature ejaculation is, before looking into how one can combat this often annoying situation.

 How Does Ejaculation Work?